AMileychik/Nike/README.md

 - Sections with product categories for adding to **Favorite** or **Bag**.
 - Horizontal promo carousel with smooth progress update (the black part of the indicator smoothly moves and changes width based on the scroll position (UIScrollViewDelegate)).
 - Section with video and gradient.
-- Introductory sections with products and their descriptions
+- Introductory sections with products and their descriptions.

 **Architecture:** MVVM
 **Features:** dynamic greeting, nested collectionViews inside tableView, reusability of sections.